THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 They have a “natural talent”.
 They hold and easily develop traits, such as confidence or humility, that define effective leaders.

 It comes easily to them.
-Either they already possess the abilities or they have to work on it much less than an average person to develop it.
+Either they already possess the abilities, or they have to work on it much less than an average person to develop them.

-We’ve all probably seen great leaders who possess such characteristics, and they were just “born with it”.
+We’ve all probably seen great leaders who possess such characteristics, and they seemed to be “born with it”.
 Or at least, we think they were.

 How do you recognize that you are dealing with a “natural”